Echota Cherokee Tribe of Alabama: Nonprofit organization

+The Echota Cherokee Tribe of Alabama has a 501(c)(3) nonprofit organization headquartered in Falkville, Alabama, and founded in 1995.
+Its missions is the "Education of general public with regard to Cherokee nation history, culture and background."According to its 2020 IRS filing, the nonprofit reported revenue of $35,925, expenses of $45,089, and no full-time staff.

+Recognition status

 Recognition by an American state government is not the same as recognition on the federal level or recognition by continually existing Indian tribes.

 Both the federally recognized Cherokee Nation and Eastern Band of Cherokee Indians oppose federal recognition of the Echota Cherokee Tribe of Alabama, listing them among "fraudulent groups."